blargis/bloodthief_docs/docs/entity-reference.md

         * Applies a red shield.
 The player can’t touch this shield or they will be damaged

+!!!info "Enemy Functions"
+    *  When a trigger targets an enemy, it can specify a `target_func` to do something in particular.
+By default when an enemy is triggered, they "unhide" if hidden, and be come aggroed, ie. they will immediately start pursuing and attacking the player.
+    * Possible functions:
+	    * hide_me
+		    * Instantly makes the enemy disappear completely.
+Basically "deletes" the enemy except they will come back when the player restarts.
+		* trigger_kill_me
+			* Kills the enemy (with death anims and blood)
+		* \_kill_me
+			* Same thing as trigger_kill_me, but this one must be used for vt_spider entities.

 * #### vt_generic_knight
 * #### vt_bow_knight
 * #### vt_armored_bow_knight